Knowing how to make a showreel is essential for any freelance creator of visual content, particularly a videographer, editor, animator or producer.

 If you have more than one skill set and they’re not closely related, this is probably a good idea.
 The same applies if you do specialise in one thing, but work across a range of content types, e.g. corporate, advertising, and television.
 As recommended earlier, you should always mould your freelance showreel to the types of client you want to work for, and what it is they’re seeking- in this case, an all-rounder or more niche specialist?
 Creating multiple showreels is certainly more work, but in the same way you would tailor your CVs to different roles you can also adjust your reel, to avoid presenting irrelevant content and show that you can do exactly what it is they’re looking for.

 Q7 – How often should I make a new showreel?

 As anyone in the industry will be aware, video content quickly becomes dated, so it’s important to keep your showreel as fresh and up to date as possible.
 Your reel is essentially your visual CV and ideally should be updated after every freelance project, as it might be your most recent credit that could land you your next gig.
 At a minimum, it looks good to have a new showreel for every calendar year.
 Take out your oldest content and replace with the newest, or alternatively create a whole new piece- showreels go through stylistic trends as much as anything else, so it’s good to keep up with your competitors.
 Continuously look for new inspiration and get feedback from friends and colleagues, so you can showcase the best version of yourself possible.

 With these tips in mind, you’re well on your way to creating the perfect showreel!
 Our final piece of expert advice is to get inspiration by watching as many other showreels as possible- see what your colleagues and competitors are doing, and learn what works best for you.
-Check out a selection of showreels from our own Yellow Cat freelancers below, and speak to Mary if you’d like to join their ranks.
+Check out a couple of showreels from our own Yellow Cat freelancers below.

 #1 – Daniel – Editor Showreel: